dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **nvda\_drv**: &lt;&gt; \(For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text)\)
 * **prev-lang:kbd**: &lt;&gt; \(Needed for non-latin keyboards\)

-**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases
+**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases.
+Note that `Add` will not overwrite values already present in NVRAM

 **LegacyEnable** Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM